phong-et/liga-sync/README.md

 All notable changes to this project will be documented in this part.

 ## [0.0.4]
-### Fix bugs
+### Fixed bugs
 - Trim space whitelabel name
 - **--all** option
 - Process bar
-- Remove all empty folders after syncing complete
+- Remove all empty folders after syncing completed

 ### Added
 - **deplayTime** prop at switch.cfg